 You can read through the original comments here, and/or you can check out David's related blog post here, which aggregates all the recommendations into categories like data cleaning, deep learning, machine learning, pedagogy, visualization, and many more.
 It's a truly awesome list and resource for anyone at any stage of their data science learning journeys.

 But of course, we have to ask (because there's always room for additional learning!) – are there any books missing from the list?
 Let us know on Twitter @thisismetis.

 When our Sr. Data Scientists aren't teaching the intensive, 12-week bootcamps or corporate training courses, they're working on a variety of other projects.
-This monthly blog series tracks some of their recent activities.
-In this edition, read blogs on the importance of both scoping and designing data science projects, and get an introduction to PyTorch with NLP.
+This monthly blog series tracks and discusses some of their recent activities and accomplishments.

 This post features two final projects from recent graduates of our data science bootcamp.
 Take a look at what's possible to create in just 12 weeks, including a meal recommendation app based on the produce you have at home + a recommendation engine to help you choose your next favorite beer.